EdoardoCarlesi/PyRCODIO/README.md

     test.py is used to test new routines as they are written

     data/ contains tables of P(k) and z(t) to be used for interpolation

-TODO (ShortTerm):

-	- Histograms of LG differences
-	- Vweb at each Lg point
-	- mtree for full box simulations

-TODO (LongTerm):

-    Include the C libraries and bash scripts for grid generation & LagrangianRegion identification & the Fortran code for Mask generation inside a separate library within this code to make it self-consistent

-    Add SQL functionalities - gather all the LG data within a database to be updated each time a new run or series of simulations runs have been finished, write some libs to access and edit it with python

-	Include mpi4py and parallelize some of the routines (especially the merger tree!)